Skip to contents

 Value

-A numeric vector with 2 unbounded elements or a dataframe where each of the rows is a numeric vector with 2 unbounded elements
+A numeric vector with 2 elements, the unbounded interval location and width, or a dataframe where each of the rows is a numeric vector with these 2 elements.

 References